A lot of people think that if a massage doesn't hurt, it's not working.

 Somatic Experiencing is not psychotherapy!
 It's an approach to helping people's bodies learn to process and recover from stress and trauma more effectively.
 While many psychotherapists are trained in SE, many massage therapists use it as well.

-If I schedule a Somatic Experiencing session, will you also use massage on me?
+If I schedule a Somatic Experiencing session, will you also use massage?

 Do you offer Couple's Massage?